São Paulo School of Arts and Crafts: History

-With the adoption of the name Lyceu de Artes e Officios, the new model began to be applied and courses of carpentry, locksmiths, cast, design, among others, were lectured, in the spirit of bourgeois positivist-Arts and Crafts.
+With the adoption of the name Lyceu de Artes e Officios, the new model began to be applied and courses of carpentry, locksmithing, cast, design, among others, were lectured, in the spirit of bourgeois positivist-Arts and Crafts.

 From 1890, architect Francisco de Paula Ramos de Azevedo took the direction of the Liceu, and was responsible for a new reform of the school curriculum and administration that would make it thrive in an unprecedented manner.

 Ramos de Azevedo was also a founder of Polytechnic School of the future University of São Paulo, and brought from Belgium an entrepreneurial spirit that would meet the interests of the Superior Council.
 From his reform on, the students of the school began receiving financial support for the work they produced.
 This work would carry the brand of quality of the school and sold throughout the country.
 With this model, the LAOSP has become self-sufficient and independent.

 The school's financial prosperity enabled the creation of a permanent head office.
 In 1897 the Technical Office Ramos de Azevedo started the project the Praça da Luz building, which was never completely concluded, but was delivered in 1900.
 This building, through an agreement with the State of Sao Paulo, would be shared between the newly created LAOSP and the art gallery Pinacoteca do Estado de São Paulo.